HDFGroup/hsds/docs/kubernetes_install_aws.md

 * hsds_endpoint # use the external IP endpoint or DNS name that maps to the IP
 * aws_s3_gateway # Use AWS endpoint for the region you will be deploying to

-Run the make_config map script to store the yaml settings as Kubernetes ConnfigMaps: `admin/kubernetes/k8s_make_configmap.sh`
+Run the make_config map script to store the yaml settings as Kubernetes ConfigMaps: `admin/kubernetes/k8s_make_configmap.sh`

 Run: `kubectl describe configmaps hsds-config` and `kubectl describe configmaps hsds-override` to verify the configmap entries.